When it comes to 3D printing, nothing beats a good Pokemon 3D print (especially if you got your Pokemon STL file for free).

-If you want more, check out our ever updating mega-list of websites to get free stl files for 3D printing.
+If you want even more models, check out our ever-updating mega-list of websites to get free stl files for 3D printing.

 Otherwise, sit back, enjoy the collection, and… collect them all!

-(Please note that Nintendo and the Pokemon company hold all rights, including copyrights, to the Pokemon brand and protect them fiercely.
-We really, strongly suggest not trying to sell Pokemon products… it’s just not worth the possible legal battle!)
+(Please note that Nintendo and The Pokemon Company hold all rights, including copyrights, to the Pokemon brand and protect them fiercely.
+We strongly suggest not trying to sell Pokemon products… it’s just not worth the possible legal battle!)

 Surprised Pikachu